Inboxes

 People are used to the traditional Gmail limitations — only having one inbox.
 Thats of the past.

-is now a fully loaded, programmatically accessible API resource re-designed for the scale of AI Agents.
+An Inbox is now a fully loaded, programmatically accessible API resource re-designed for the scale of AI Agents.

-has a unique email address and serves as the primary resource your agent uses to send and receive emails, giving it a first-class identity on the internet.
+Think of it as being similar to a Gmail or Outlook account, but built API-first.
+Each Inbox has a unique email address and serves as the primary resource your agent uses to send and receive emails, giving it a first-class identity on the internet.

-are built to scale horizontally.
-You can create tens, hundreds, or even thousands of Inboxes
+Unlike traditional email providers that are designed for human scale, AgentMail Inboxes are built to scale horizontally.
+You can create tens, hundreds, or even thousands of Inboxes for your agents on demand.

 Pssstt!
-Rather then sending 1000 emails from 1 Inbox
+Rather then sending 1000 emails from 1 Inbox sending 10 emails

-actually improves deliverability!
+across 100 Inboxes actually improves deliverability!
 Read more about

 optimizing for deliverability here